How to Build a Marketing Knowledge Base to Power AI-Enabled Marketing

 Collaborate Where Possible

 Ownership of Knowledge Base tables should be shared wherever it make sense.
-For example, as a subject matter experts, Product Marketing folks should own the Product Playbook (which is actually multiple tables).
+For example, as subject matter experts, Product Marketing folks should own the Product Playbook (which is actually multiple tables).
 Similarly, if resources are limited, Finance might be able to manage the Pricing table.

 Ultimately, data should be owned and managed by the people who understand how to improve and govern it best.

-Transform Blocks Into Docs
+Transform Information Into Insights

 Tables are excellent for organizing structured data, but most Generative AI tools still perform best when reading natural language.
 Turning structured rows into readable text helps bridge that gap.